jaydeegbobeh/Devops-Bootcamp/AWS/README.md

     - Delete bucket `aws s3 rb s3://bucket-name --recursive` OR `aws s3api delete-bucket --bucket bucket-name`

 ## AWS S3, Simple Storage Service
-- Storage sevice, built to store and retrieve any amount of data, anytime, anywhere on the web
+- Storage service, built to store and retrieve any amount of data, anytime, anywhere on the web
 - Bucket: container for objects stored in S3
-- Object: entities that is stored in S3 bucket, consits of object data/ metadata
+- Object: entities that is stored in S3 bucket, consists of object data/ metadata
 - Key: unique identifier for object within bucket
-- Attach a S3 sevrer to an EC2 instance so that if we ever destroy the instance all the data will be saved.
+- Attach a S3 server to an EC2 instance so that if we ever destroy the instance all the data will be saved.
 - S3 Storage classes:
     - S3 Standard- high durability, performance object storage for frequently accessed data.
 Delivers low latency and high throughput (rate at which something is processed).
 Can be used for cloud apps, mobile/gaming apps
     - S3 Glacier- secure, durable, low-cost storage class for data archiving.